mbkoltai/RSV-CEA-Kenya-South-Africa/reprod_figs.md

-Cost-effectiveness analysis of public health interventions against RSV in Kenya and South Africa
+Cost-effectiveness analysis of public health interventions against RSV in children under 5 years in Kenya and South Africa
 ================

 ### Loading required libraries

-We need to load libraries required for the analysis.
+Load libraries required for the analysis.

 ``` r
 # html_document